UlisesGascon/tor-detect-middleware/README.md

 ## Acknowledgments

-* This project is under development
+- This project is under development, but you can help us to improve it!
+We :heart: FOSS!